storageos/storageos.github.io/_docs/prerequisites/overview.md

 1. If using Helm, make sure the tiller ServiceAccount has enough privileges to create resources such as Namespaces, ClusterRoles, etc. For instance, following this [installation procedure](https://github.com/helm/helm/blob/master/docs/rbac.md#example-service-account-with-cluster-admin-role).
+1. System clocks synchronized using NTP or similar methods.
+While our distributed consensus algorithm does not require synchronised clocks, it does help to more easily correlate logs across multiple nodes.